John-Beomseok-Kim/Hexeract/README.md

 ---
 # Bill of Materials Recommendations (INCOMPLEAT)
-This is not a comprehasive list of Materials but a list of recomendations
+This is not a comprehensive list of Materials but a list of recomendations

 ## Bolts
 Size | Length | Type | Quantity